Fonseca House: History

 The construction of the building began in 1909 and was completed in 1910.
 It was commissioned by Eulogio Fonseca, one of the rich businessmen of Pontevedra at the beginning of the 20th century, to whom the sawmill or the baths still present in the old photographs of A Moureira gave prestige and money.
 In 1910 it was the headquarters of the most important Masonic lodge in the city.
 In the noble hall, just behind the frontispiece, the members of the "Marcus Aurelius" lodge, linked to both Freemasonry and Theosophy, met.
 The house had a large estate at the back that reached as far as the restaurant El Castaño.

 Eulogio Fonseca lived in the house, known as La Dorica until his death in 1924.
 The house was inherited by his son Luis Fonseca y Quintairos who moved to live in the Doric House in 1926 and the house became a meeting point for the society of the time.
-The house was sold for two million pesetas due to its costly maintenance.
+The house was later sold for two million pesetas due to its costly maintenance.

 In 1955 the building was acquired by the Ministry of Education to house the Provincial Historical Archive and the Public Library since 1960.
 It was renovated by the Ministry of Culture between 1993 and 1996 and today it is only the seat of the Provincial Historical Archive of Pontevedra.
 The Provincial Historical Archive of Pontevedra was declared an Asset of Cultural Interest in 1985.
 The house holds nearly 9 kilometres of documents.